Introducing Important Efforts in Reproducibility, featuring presentations by both ReproNim and Guest Investigators

 Special guest speaker Mike Milham (Child Mind Institute) discusses some of his very recent work with a presentation on "Moving beyond processing- and analysis-related variation in resting-state functional brain imaging."

 We are excited to kick off the new academic year with special guest speaker Chris Mungall !
 Chris joins us from Berkeley National Lab & Univ.
 California, where he leads the Biosystems Data Science group.
-Chris has very considerable expertise in large systems-level computation modeling, systems biology, data science, reusable and interoperable software, machine learning and knowledge graphs, and shares his remarkable perspective with a presentation on "Creating AI-ready datasets using LinkML and biomedical ontologies.
+Chris has very considerable expertise in large systems-level computation modeling, systems biology, data science, reusable and interoperable software, machine learning and knowledge graphs, and shares his remarkable perspective with a presentation on "Creating AI-ready datasets using LinkML and biomedical ontologies."

-ReproNim faculty member Yaroslav Halchenko discusses principles, methods, and automation for the scientific operations in reproducible neuroimaging experiments in: 'SciOps from ReproNim/ReproFlow.'
+ReproNim faculty member Yaroslav Halchenko discusses principles, methods, and automation for the scientific operations in reproducible neuroimaging experiments in: "SciOps from ReproNim/ReproFlow."

 ReproNim team member Yibei Chen discusses current work on the ReproSchema project ( Satra Ghosh, PI) with a presentation on "ReproSchema: Enhancing Research Reproducibility through Standardized Survey Data Collection.”